 Leadership: Towards Mastery of Leading Self and Global Cultures - 15 credits

-This module is about leadership as a living practice through the mastery of leading self and others in the context of organisational cultures and a complex global environment.
-The module will help you to develop your leadership skills in preparation for a career in international business or to establish your own business.
+This module is about leadership as a living practice through the mastery of leading yourself and others in the context of organisational cultures and a complex global environment.
+This module will help you develop your leadership skills in preparation for a career in international business or to establish your own business.

 Managerial Finance - 15 credits

-Modern business leaders need a good understanding of how their organisation is operating and performing in order to monitor, control, assess and report on the contribution being made to shareholders and stakeholders.
-The overall aim of this module is to explore key accounting and finance practices and the associated decision making tools within organisations.
+Modern business leaders need a good understanding of how their organisation is operating and performing to monitor, control, assess and report on the contribution being made to shareholders and stakeholders.
+This module's overall aim is to explore key accounting and finance practices and the associated decision-making tools within organisations.